othree/javascript-libraries-syntax.vim/README.md

 javascript-libraries-syntax.vim
 ===============================

 Syntax file for JavaScript libraries.
-Supports JavaScript libraris I am using (patches welcome).
+Supports JavaScript libraries I am using (patches welcome).
 Should works well with other JavaScript syntax file.
 [SyntaxComplete][] also works well on all supported languages.